opentripplanner/OpenTripPlanner/docs/sandbox/TravelTime.md

 - `cutoff` The maximum travel duration as a ISO-8601 duration.
 The `PT` can be dropped to simplify the value.
   This parameter can be given multiple times to include multiple isochrones in a single request.
   The default value is one hour.
+- `searchWindow` How long wait at the beginning/end of the trip should be discarded.
+Same format as `cutoff`
 - `modes` A list of travel modes.
 - `arriveBy` Set to `false` when searching from the location and `true` when searching to the location